calemyers723/cardano-foundation/_pages/project.md

 ---
 # Project overview

-Cardano is a revolutionary blockchain technology designed to build a new decentralised economy and democratize finance in emerging markets.
+Cardano is a blockchain technology designed to build a new decentralised economy and democratize finance in emerging markets.
 Cardano will allow decentralised applications and contracts to be built and executed in a low-cost, secure and scalable way.

 Blockchain has the potential to become a globally transformative technology, but current solutions have been hampered by a number of critical issues: lack of regulatory oversight, experimental software development with unproven security, poor governance that stifles updates and a lack of planning for the long term future of protocols.